R Tutorial

 Incorporating external co-variates

-- We know from last time that
+- We know from last time that mintempw/ARIMA errors is a good model

 arima_exog_model = model(pp_data, ARIMA(abundance ~ mintemp))